If you have a chance to attend a festival during

 calendar there are important religious festivals, most of them of

 Buddhist nature.
-They usually take into account the given facts of the
+They usually take into account the given facts of

-donation of rice-cake takes places after the harvesting time)
+time, donation of rice-cake takes places after the harvesting time)

 Those festivals are usually visited by rural people, some villagers

 travel for days by oxcart and stay overnight for the festivals.
-People

-usually many food stalls open.
+pagodas and usually many food stalls open.

 The